Suspect in baseball field shooting ranted against Trump on social media

 Hodgkinson was a member of many anti-Republican groups on Facebook including "The Road to Hell Is Paved With Republicans," "Terminate The Republican Party," and "Donald Trump is not my President," his profile showed before it was taken down.

 "Trump is a Traitor.
 Trump Has Destroyed Our Democracy.
 It's Time to Destroy Trump & Co."
-Hodgkinson wrote in a Mar 22 post.
-His profile picture was a US flag with the slogan: "Democratic Socialism explained in 3 words: 'We the People.'"
+Hodgkinson wrote in a March 22 post.
+His profile picture was a U.S. flag with the slogan: "Democratic Socialism explained in 3 words: 'We the People.'"

 Hodgkinson went to Washington several weeks ago to protest against Trump's election, his brother told the New York Times.